 TIP: You could also portion the stock into an ice cube tray to easily add as a flavour base to recipe.

-RECIPE IDEAS TO USE UP YOUR VEGETABLE STOCK:
+RECIPE IDEAS TO USE UP YOUR STOCK:

 - Roasted Pumpkin Soup

 - Cannellini Bean Soup

 - How to Make Oatmeal